 PUBH 6127.
 Germs: An Introduction to Environmental Health Microbiology.
 2 Credits.

 Basics of public health microbiology as it relates to the environment, food, water, and bioterrorism.
 Examines from an environmental health perspective how the principles of microbiology are applied to current and emerging public health issues, whether from intentional or unintentional contamination of the environment.
-Specific topics will include: industrial animal production and increasing prevalence of antibiotic resistance; effectiveness of various point of use technologies for water purification; recent advances in quantitative microbial risk assessment; one medicine (where public and veterinary health meet); detection strategies for microorganisms (including bioterrorism agents); and current approaches in food defense and agroterrorism.
-Prerequisites: PUBH 6004.
+Specific topics include: industrial animal production and increasing prevalence of antibiotic resistance; effectiveness of various point of use technologies for water purification; recent advances in quantitative microbial risk assessment; one medicine (where public and veterinary health meet); detection strategies for microorganisms (including bioterrorism agents); and current approaches in food defense and agroterrorism.
+Prerequisite: PUBH 6004.

 PUBH 6128.
 Global Environmental and Occupational Health.
 2 Credits.

 Examination of the global environmental and occupational health factors that contribute significantly to the global burden of disease, focusing primarily on low- and middle-income countries; principles from behavioral sciences, development economics, risk assessment, and epidemiology are included; potential solutions to environmental health problems, metrics used to measure impacts, and areas for future research.
 Prerequisite: PUBH 6004.

 PUBH 6130.
 Sustainable Energy and the Environment.
 2 Credits.

 The sustainability of various energy strategies, including energy conservation, green building principles, renewable energy, and mitigation and adaption policies for climate change.
 Emphasis on the life cycle framework.
 Topics include natural resource depletion, water and energy consumption, and air, water, and solid waste pollutant emissions.
 Prerequisite: PUBH 6004.

 PUBH 6131.
 Applied Data Analysis in Environmental and Occupational Health.
 3 Credits.